akihikodaki/akihikodaki/README.md

 ## Availability

-I'm available for hiring.

-I'm currently unemployed for extra free time and I may require better conditions (e.g. fewer working hours, more salary to prolong my unemployed state, or something interesting especially for me).
-I encourage you to contact me if you are interested; even if I cannot immediately say "yes" for your offer, I may ask for a job in the future.
+I'm not available for hiring, but I encourage you to contact me if you are interested; even if I cannot immediately say "yes" for your offer, I may ask for a job in the future.

 ## Characteristics